feng1st/coframework/README.md

     @Resource
     private ChainFactory chainFactory;

-    public void demo() {
+    public Data demo() {
         // Create the chain.
         Chain<Data> chain = chainFactory.getChain(CHAIN_SPEC);
+        // Create a context.
+        Context<Data> context = Context.of(Data.of());
-        // Use the chain.
+        // Execute the chain.
-        // ...
+        return chain.execute(context);
     }
 }
 ```

-### 4.3 The Target and the Context

 ### 4.4 Extending a Chain

+Sometimes we need to create a chain based on an existing one, rather than to specify the whole path over again.

 #### 4.4.1 Extending the Spec

-To extend a chain spec, all you have to do, is to add an extra path to it:
+To extend a chain spec, all you have to do, is to add an extra path `Path.of(NodeD.class, NodeE.class)` to it:

 ![chain-deriving-a](docs/images/chain-deriving-a.png)